awsm-org/awsm/README.md

 "apiGateway" property, or both.

 ```
-// All available properties for the "lambda" object are listed in this repo's awsm.json file

 "lambda": {
 	"enVars": [],
 	"package": {},
 	"excludePatterns": {},
 	"cloudFormation": {}
 },

-// All available properties for the "apiGateway" object are listed in this repo's awsm.json file

 "apiGateway": {
 	"cloudFormation": {}
 }